seejohnrun/seejohnrun.github.io/_posts/2010-09-24-minimum-viable-product.markdown

 - Thoughts
 ---

-I ve been nearly obsessed lately with the idea of an MVP (Minimum Viable Product), in particular:
+I've been nearly obsessed lately with the idea of an MVP (Minimum Viable Product), in particular:

 ### How to decide what the MVP is